 - Ignition Module: Some furnaces have an ignition module to ignite the burners and/or blower fan in gas furnaces or coils in forced air systems.
 If this is shutting off, your furnace will shut down due to overheating, or it won't start at all.

-We hope that we have covered most of the important points this article that helps you solve your problem.
-If you need any help with you gas furnace repair please contact us at (718) 509-5848.
+We hope that we have covered most of the important points in this article that helps you solve your problem.
+If you need any help with your gas furnace repair please contact Rite Temp HVAC LLC today or call us at (718) 509-5848.